 THE LACK OF CAPITAL RESTRICTS ECONOMIC DEVELOPMENT for First Nations communities.
-Indigenous Government businesses and Indigenous entrepreneurs do not have access to the financing markets that support the mainstream economy.64 In 2017, a report by Waterstone Strategies estimated that First Nations- and Inuit-owned businesses only accessed 0.2% of available credit in Canada and could access 11x less market-based capital than most comparative Canadian firms.65
+Indigenous Government businesses and Indigenous entrepreneurs do not have communities.
+Indigenous Government businesses and Indigenous entrepreneurs do not have access to the financing markets that support the mainstream economy.
+In 2017, a report by Waterstone Strategies estimated that First Nations- and Inuit-owned businesses only accessed 0.2% of available credit in Canada and could access 11x less market-based capital than most comparative Canadian firms.